Aidan-Papa/CSARCH2-Group-7/README.md

 - Added content from content outline for classic Mac OS, plus added subheadings for each machine.
 No images yet but the code for it is commented as placeholder.
 - Added era 3 contents, images not added yet too

-Updated by: Raine Guarin
+**July 6 - More edit and content continuation** Updated by: Raine Guarin
 - Minor changes to layout and main page
 - Tried implementing logic to change backgrounds to an image depending on the era but it didn't work :(

+Updated by: Mikyla Aguirre
+- Completed adding the content for the all eras
+- Added the era 6 working sidebar button and complete content, still havent added the pictures tho